runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 The first noteworthy computer design tool was built by Ivan Sutherland in 1963.
 It was called the Sketchpad, and it was a very early form of CAD drawing program.

+The user could manipulate geometric shapes on the screen by using a light-pen.
+Important because it was one of the first examples of a computatinal design tool.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/xerox-beanbags_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/xerox-beanbags.jpg" />

 Xerox PARC was a research center established in 1971 as a research division of the Xerox Corporation.
 It's widely famous for its contributions to computer science, which include the UI, the mouse, the laser printer, etc.

 <iframe width="600" height="450" src="http://www.youtube.com/embed/1MPJZ6M52dI" frameborder="0" allowfullscreen data-slideshow="self"></iframe>

-Here is Douglas Englebart from Standford University (later PARC) introducing the computer mouse for the first time.
+Here it's Douglas Englebart from Standford University (later PARC) introducing the computer mouse for the first time.

-Xerox PARC is not only important to use because of these innovations that changed the life of our generation, but also because they started to think about how a computer can be a useful tool for designers.... and they did an incredibly job.
-So incredible that most of their innovations stand untouched today.
-Look at the Xerox Star as an example:
+I show you this video because it's important to realize that a very small group of people ended up designing all the basic human-computer interactions that we all use today.
+Most of this hasn't changed a bit since.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/xerox-star1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/xerox-star1.jpg" />